 The opening of the new Metro line will affect also bus services.
 The extension of the Metro to Matinkylä, Espoo will significantly change public transport services in Espoo and Lauttasaari.
 In particular, most journeys to Helsinki city center will in future be made by rail.
 In South Espoo and Lauttasaari this means a switch to feeder services.

-The feeder bus routes will be introduced when the new Metro line from Ruoholahti to Matinkylä is opened to traffic.
+The feeder bus routes will be introduced on 3 January 2018.
 The Metro and current bus routes will operate simultaneously for some time before switching to feeder bus services.

 Bus routes will be renumbered in South Espoo and Kauniainen when the Metro is opened and the feeder routes start operating.
 In North Espoo, the new route numbers were introduced already on 15 August 2016.